vinceimbat/vinceimbat/content/an unorthodox lecture wienpahl.md

 * Highlight, page 1
 Writing can be and living is a creative act.
 Seeing them this way helps to see that neither can be forced.
 They come into being, and grow out of themselves.
 But this does not mean that they must be formless.
 It means only, I think, that the form which they have must develop within them.
 It can not be impressed from without.
 Nor, on the other hand, does it seem to me now that creative writing and living can be without some sort of conscious direction.
 For, if they were, they would lack form.

+Wienpahl argued that writing and living cannot be forced.
+Their form must develop from within.
+They also require conscious direction to have form.
+This is philosophizing on the nature of creativity and therefore living itself.
+He proposes that while art has spontaneity (it comes from within and the arrival of ideas cannot be forced) it is guided by a conscious direction.

 * Highlight, page 2
 If this were not true (that creativity contains some conscious direction), why should sustained creative acts be so difficult?
 Of course, they do seem, just to "come."
 And it may be this element of the spontaneous about them which leads us to suppose that there is no direction about them.
 No work involved.
 But it is a different kind of work from physical work which is present.
 Creative action is the sort of action which Spinoza called "actions as opposed to passions," actions in which the source of the action is within rather than without.